amaz1none/devex-fe-grades/hard-skills/frontend/Level 3-5 - Middle.md

 # Hard skills for Levels 3-5 (Middle) in the Frontend department

 ## 🚀 1.
 React
 ### Make UI components of a different comlexity.
 Understand how to work with the state.
 Async events + React.
 Component lifecycle.
 React context.
 Memoization.
 Reconciliation.
-HOC
+HOC.
+Controlled and uncontrolled components.

 ## 🅾️ 2.
 Typescript
 ### Basic types.
 Advanced types.
 Any/unknown.
-Declaring types
+Declaring types.
+Generics.
+Guards

 ## 🤖 3.
 JS Advanced
-### closure, hoisting, this, event loop, bind call apply
+### Failing dead due to an exception - how to prevent.
+Event loop.
+This.
+Multithreading

 ## 🩳 4.
 CSS Advanced
-### Flex/grid, pre-proccessors, alt attributes, pseudo-elements and pseudo-classes, responsiveness, absolut vs relative
+### Flex/grid.
+Pre-proccessors.
+Pseudo-elements and pseudo-classes.
+Responsiveness.
+Pixel-perfect layout

 ## #️⃣ 5.
 Unit-testing
-### Tools for unit-test.
-What is the profit of unit-testing.
-TDD concept
+### Can write unit-tests

 ## ❎ 6.
 Rx basics
 ### Observable/observer pattern.
 For what tasks it could be useful

 ## ⭐ 7.
-Code review basics
+General things
-### Leave useful feedback
+### Code review.
+CI/CD configuring.
+Decomposing epics to tasks.
+Storybook.
+Docker